Purpose

 obclient> SELECT * FROM employees;Result:

-obclient> BEGIN; obclient> UPDATE employees SET emp_name = 'Eve' WHERE emp_id = 3; obclient> INSERT INTO employees VALUES (5, 'Frank', 7000); -- View changes within the transaction obclient> SELECT * FROM employees;Result:
+obclient> BEGIN; obclient> UPDATE employees SET emp_name = 'Eve' WHERE emp_id = 3; obclient> INSERT INTO employees VALUES (5, 'Frank', 7000); -- View the changes in the transaction obclient> SELECT * FROM employees;Result:

 obclient> SELECT * FROM employees;Result: